wuyao1994/aaxon/inventory-service/README.md

 # SimpleTraining1InventoryService

 ## Required
-1) Need install MySql database. and schema name is "test", db username is "root". password is "root"
+1) Need install MySql database. and schema name is "test", db username is "root". password is "password"
 2) This program need 8082 port

 ## How to running